Skip to content

 Source code in bertopic\plotting\_hierarchical_documents.py

-def visualize_hierarchical_documents(topic_model,
+def visualize_hierarchical_documents(

 docs: List[str],